awsdocs/aws-chatbot-admin-guide/doc_source/logging-using-cloudtrail.md

 ## Logging AWS Chatbot API information in CloudTrail<a name="service-name-info-in-cloudtrail"></a>

-AWS Chatbot supports logging of the following actions as events in CloudTrail log files:
-+ DescribeSlackWorkspaces
-+ DescribeSlackChannels
-+ RedeemSlackOAuthCode
-+ GetSlackOAuthParameters

 Every event log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root user or IAM user credentials\.
 + Whether the request was made with temporary security credentials for a role or for a federated user\.
 + Whether the request was made by another AWS service\.